KhronosGroup/glTF-Blender-IO/README.md

 Introduction
 ------------
-This is the official Khronos Blender glTF 2.0 importer and exporter.
+This is the official Khronos Blender [glTF](https://www.khronos.org/gltf/) 2.0 importer and exporter.

-Major change is, that the Blender glTF importer and exporter code is maintained in one place.
+Major change compared to the current Khronos glTF 2.0 exporter is, that the Blender glTF importer and exporter code is maintained in one place.
 Installation is simpler and the user experience regarding the menu functionality the same.
 On the development side, synergies do exist by sharing common code between the importer and exporter.
-Having the solution in one place, also allows importing and exporting of glTF files like loading and saving files.
+Having the solution in one place, this also allows importing and exporting glTF files like loading and saving them.

 Furthermore, the shared code base is organised in Blender dependent and independent packages: